mk-fg/convergence/README.md

    - Supress unhandled non-critical JS errors here and there, mostly to keep JS console clean.

+   - Send IP along with hostname (for e.g. SNI and cert validation) and port, because same name can be resolved to different hosts in case of CDNs or round-robin-dns mirrors, which can have unrelated certificates.

    - TODO: Cache fingerprnts for (hostname, port, ip) tuples, not just (hostname, port), because of cdn's and round-robin-dns mirrors - server-side as well, though there can be several signatures for one